mcdonaldcarolyn/fish_finder/README.md

 TO Create

 ▪	Cli project
 	▪	1.
 Greet User- let them know quickly what the deal is ▪	2.
 Print out the list of possible fish
 	▪	3.
 Have user pick from list
 	▪	4.
 Provide description of fish
-	▪	5. more info?
-Or quit or show list?
-	▪	6. provide the location and fishing             season or ▪	7.
-Restart or
-	▪	8.
-Quit

 # FishFinder

 Welcome to the FishFinder gem.
-This gem is to help people Id commonly caught fish off the coast of New England.
+This gem is to help people gain more info about commonly caught fish off the coast of New England.

 ## Installation